leonsilicon/leonsilicon/README.md

 # @leonsilicon

 delusional hacker-founder\
-world's fastest coder (probably not, but it makes for a catchy tagline :)\
+world's fastest coder (probably not actually, but it makes for a catchy tagline :)\
 co-founder of [tunnel.dev](https://tunnel.dev) (neo '23)

 ## dev stuff